huangli712/iQIST/docs/src/ch02/fortran.md

 Thus, in this section we will show you how to compile the quantum impurity solvers as Fortran libraries, instead of executable programs.

-> NOTE:
+!!! note

-> Not only the quantum impurity solvers, but also the atomic eigenvalues solver can be compiled into Fortran libraries and Python modules.
+    Not only the quantum impurity solvers, but also the atomic eigenvalues solver can be compiled into Fortran libraries and Python modules.

 Supposed that we would like to compile the **AZALEA** component.